-Student organizations must register with the Ohio Union as an active organization at Ohio State, (https://activities.osu.edu/).
+Student organizations must register with the Office of Student Life as an active organization at Ohio State.
 Each registered student organization must have its president, treasurer, and faculty advisor complete training sessions.
-Benefits for being an active organization include eligibility for up to \$200 in operating funds and access to resources for marketing, publications, etc. Registered student organizations may also apply for programming funds depending on established status.
-Programming funds are to be used to host a program or events on-campus that are open to any Ohio State student.
-Requests are submitted by the fifth Friday of the semester prior in which the event is to occur.
+Benefits for being an activeorganization include eligibility for up to \$200 in operating funds and access to resources for marketing, publications, etc. Registered student organizations may also apply for programming funds depending on established status.
+Programming funds are to be used to host a program orevents on-campus that are open to any Ohio State student.
+Requests are submitted by the fifthFriday of the semester prior in which the event is to occur.